FBI: Solar observatory closed after child porn case opened

-ALBUQUERQUE, N.M. — The mysterious closure of a solar observatory in southern New Mexico earlier this month happened after the FBI started opened a child pornography investigation involving a janitor’s computer found at the observatory and agents tracked wireless signals used to access child porn, according to an FBI search warrant affidavit filed in federal court.
+ALBUQUERQUE, N.M. — The mysterious closure of a solar observatory in New Mexico earlier this month happened after the FBI opened a child pornography investigation involving a janitor’s computer found at the observatory, and agents tracked wireless signals used to access child porn, according to an FBI search warrant affidavit.

+The facility employs a small group of scientists, researchers and students to capture some of the sharpest images of the sun available in the world.

-The search warrant filed last week in federal court the city of Las Cruces said the facility’s chief observer, who was not identified, told FBI agents in August he found a laptop computer with child pornography several months earlier but did not immediately report the discovery to authorities because he was “distracted” by an unspecified urgent issue at the observatory.
+The search warrant filed last week in federal court in Las Cruces said the facility’s chief observer, who was not identified, told FBI agents in August he found a laptop computer with child pornography several months earlier but did not immediately report the discovery to authorities because he was “distracted” by an unspecified urgent issue at the observatory.

+An FBI agent seized the laptop at the observatory on Aug.
+21, 2018, and took it to the FBI office in Las Cruces, court documents said.

-FBI spokesman Frank Fisher said Thursday that Cope, 30, has not been charged and the investigation is ongoing.
+FBI spokesman Frank Fisher said Thursday that no one has been charged and the investigation is ongoing.

-Cope lives on property owned by his parents in the community of La Luz, New Mexico, the search warrant said.
+Cope, 30, lives on property owned by his parents in La Luz, the search warrant said.
 A phone message left for Cope at a telephone number listed for his parents seeking comment was not immediately returned.

 After Cope could not find his laptop, the court documents said, he began to act frantically and told the chief observer that there was a “serial killer in the area, and that he was fearful that the killer might enter the facility and execute someone.”